moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

 	<figcaption>Acquisition of RGB values for detection and calibration.</figcaption>
 </figure>

-Considering an additive color system, in which white and black are respectively presence and absence of every colors (more details [here][KodakLink]), there can be measured (with the LDR Cell) maximum and minimum reflections of each light from the RGB LED which will reach colored objects.
+Considering an additive color system, in which white and black are respectively presence and absence of every colors (more details [here][KodakLink]{:target="_blank"}), there can be measured (with the LDR Cell) maximum and minimum reflections of each light from the RGB LED which will reach colored objects.
 That said, it is possible to perform the calibration in electronic components involved in the circuit.
 This is another key to get fidelity in detection, as well as to ensure a stable detection of patterns (avoiding outliers) - here is a golden tip: after calibrating, try (hard!) not to move or touch neither the electronic components (specially when they are placed in a breadboard), nor the piece you are using (you must use) to isolate components from ambient light.

 ### Programming